-In the class, I learned several great strategies for increasing speed and comprehension.
+In the class I learned several great strategies for increasing speed and comprehension.
 I wouldn’t use them on reading I do for pleasure, but they are great for when you need to understand without spending a huge amount of time.
-One technique we learned was: Overview, Preview, Read.
-According to the instructor, students who used these on standardized reading comprehension tests did significantly better than those who did not.
+One technique we learned was Overview, Preview, Read.
+According to the instructor, students who used this on standardized reading comprehension tests did significantly better than those who did not.
 It is particularly valuable for long pieces that are not overly technical.
 Here is the gist:

 Overview: Read the first and last paragraphs of the article for comprehension (if you are applying this to a chapter in a book, read the whole introduction and the conclusion).

-Preview: Read just the bold subheading, captions and anything else that sticks out at you.
-If there are no subheadings, read the first sentence of each paragraph.
+Preview: Read just the bold subheadings, captions, and anything else that sticks out at you.
+If there are no subheadings, then read the first sentence of each paragraph.

 Read: Read the entire article or chapter, but do so at a faster pace than you would normally.
 You should be able to read faster because you have an overall understanding of what the article is about.
 The instructor compared it to traveling with a map.